DUNE-DAQ/performancetest/docs/cpupins.md

 The following instructions are aimed at users who want to create cpupinnig files or use the ones in this package.

-## Using cpupinning existing files
+## Using existing CPU pinning files
 In this package you can find a folder called `cpupins` contening several files used for previus tests.
 The naming squeme of this files is: cpupin-<data_format>-<test_name>-<readout_server>-<numa_node>.json
 NOTE: each information is separated by `-` while each word inside each information is separated by `_`.
 You can always add information at the end (after <numa_node>) but this order should not vary.
 - <data_format>: eth of wib2